 Participants from both the North and South - including Botswana, Germany, Ghana, Mexico, Norway, India, Qatar, South Africa, Sri Lanka, Thailand, UK, Uruguay, USA and Western Sahara - met in London, along with representatives from UK Ministry of Defence, Norwegian Ministry of Foreign Affairs, Thai Council for National Security and Embassy of the United States in London.

-This was the first in a series of events to be held in order to encourage and increase greater North-South dialogue and cooperation.
+We plan to hold more such events in order to encourage and increase greater North-South dialogue and cooperation.
 It also helped to foster South-South, as well as North-North links and communication.